 Skip to Content

-This guide to winter house plant care will give you tips for taking care of indoor plants during the winter months.
+This guide for taking care of houseplants in winter will make sure that your indoor plants survive (and thrive!) during the winter months.

-For most plants, just use the rule of thumb to water when it feels dry about 1″ down into the soil.
+When watering indoor plants in the winter, it is important not to over-water.
+A good rule of thumb is to water them when it feels dry about 1″ down into the soil.

 Some plants, such as Easter cactus, like to have water withheld in the winter before the buds form to get more blooms.